-- Total (Expense) and Other Income, Provision for Income Taxes, Equity in Net Income of Unconsolidated Affiliates and Net Income Attributable to Noncontrolling Interests.
+- Total (Expenses) and Other Income, Provision for Income Taxes, Equity in Net Income of Unconsolidated Affiliates and Net Income Attributable to Non-controlling Interests.
 We exclude these items (i) because these items are not directly attributable to the performance of our business operations and, accordingly, their exclusion assists management and investors in making period-to-period comparisons of operating performance and (ii) to assist management and investors in making comparisons to companies with different capital structures.
 Investors should note that these items will recur in future periods. - Amortization of Acquired Intangibles.
 Amortization of acquired intangibles is a non-cash expense relating to intangible assets arising from acquisitions that are expensed on a straight-line basis over the estimated useful life of the related assets.
 We exclude amortization of acquired intangibles because we believe that (i) the amount of such expenses in any specific period may not directly correlate to the underlying performance of our business operations and (ii) such expenses can vary significantly between periods as a result of new acquisitions and full amortization of previously acquired intangible assets.
 Accordingly, we believe that this exclusion assists management and investors in making period-to-period comparisons of operating performance.
 Investors should note that the use of acquired intangible assets contributed to revenue in the periods presented and will contribute to future revenue generation and should also note that such expense may recur in future periods.

-The following table presents the reconciliation of Net Income Available to IPG Common Stockholders to Adjusted EBITA for the years ended December 31, 2021, 2020 and 2019.
+The following table presents the reconciliation of Net Income Available to IPG Common Stockholders to Adjusted EBITA for the years ended December 31, 2022, 2021 and 2020.

-Years ended December 31,

-2021 2020 2019

-Net Revenue 9,107.9 \$ 8,064.5 \$ 8,625.1

-Adjusted EBITA Reconciliation:

-Net Income Available to IPG Common Stockholders 1 \$ 952.8 \$ 351.1 \$ 656.0

-Add Back:

-Provision for Income Taxes 251.8 8.0 204.8

-Subtract:

-Total (Expenses) and Other Income (214.1) (227.1) (207.7)

-Equity in Net Income of Unconsolidated Affiliates 2.5 0.9 0.4

-Net Income Attributable to Noncontrolling Interests (20.0) (3.1) (17.9)

-Operating Income 1 1,436.2 588.4 1,086.0

-Add Back:

-Amortization of Acquired Intangibles 86.2 85.9 86.0

-Adjusted EBITA 1 \$ 1,522.4 \$ 674.3 \$ 1,172.0

-Adjusted EBITA Margin on Net Revenue 1 16.7 % 8.4 % 13.6 %
+Years e nded Decem ber 31, 2022 2021 2020 Revenue before billable expenses \$9,449.4 \$9,107.9 \$8,064.5 Adjusted EBITA Reconciliation: Net Income Available to IPG Common Stockholders 1 \$ 938.0 \$ 952.8 \$ 351.1 Add Back: Provision for income taxes 318.4 251.8 8.0 Subtract: Total (expenses) and other income (112.3) (214.1) (227.1) Equity in net income of unconsolidated affiliates 5.6 2.5 0.9 Net income attributable to non-controlling interests (18.1) (20.0) (3.1) Operating Income 1 1,381.2 1,436.2 588.4 Amortization of acquired intangibles 84.7 86.2 85.9 Adjusted EBITA 1 \$1,465.9 \$1,522.4 \$ 674.3 Adjusted EBITA Margin on Revenue before billable expenses 1 15.5% 16.7% 8.4%

-1 Calculations include restructuring charges of \$10.6 in 2021, \$413.8 in 2020 and \$33.9 and 2019.
-See "Restructuring Charges" in this MD&A and Note 11 in Item 8, Financial Statements, for further information.
+1 Calculations include restructuring charges of \$102.4 in 2022, \$10.6 in 2021 and \$413.8 and 2020.
+See "Restructuring Charges" in this MD&A and Note 11 in Item 8, Financial Statements and Supplementary Data, for further information.